Towards a history of the

 But few were as copiously illustrated as one of Bartholomew’s guides.
 This was intended to emphasise his use of a standard decor and identical furnishings in each of his Turkish baths, particularly his use of painted glass screens.
 Potential bathers were thus able to recognise a Bartholomew establishment as soon as they crossed the threshold.
 Charles Bartholomew, always adept at publicity, seems to have created his 'brand' of Turkish bath several years before the adoption of company logos and house styles became the norm (for as yet unborn) multiples and chain stores.

-Other pamphets dealt with specific issues, such as John Laws Milton’s On the modified Turkish and vapour bath and its value in certain diseases of the skin.
+Other pamphlets dealt with specific issues, such as John Laws Milton’s On the modified Turkish and vapour bath and its value in certain diseases of the skin.
 And the pseudonymous A J’s advocacy of the bath as ‘antidote for the cravings of the drunkard’ was but one of many publications in which temperance workers propounded the value of the Turkish bath as an effective weapon in the fight against alcoholism.

 Books